fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/mantid.rst

 Below we outline the differences between this format and the **native** :ref:`mantid_file`.

 n_fits
-  This is defined as an interger.
-It detemines the number of datasets that will be created with varying starting values (see above example).
+  This is defined as an integer.
+It determines the number of datasets that will be created with varying starting values (see above example).

 function